Small Town Murder Songs

 Small Town Murder Songs is a 2010 Canadian neo-noir crime film directed by Ed Gass-Donnelly.
 The film premiered at the Toronto International Film Festival on September 14, 2010.
 The film is written by Gass-Donnelly, produced by Gass-Donnelly and Lee Kim, and stars Peter Stormare, Jill Hennessy, and Martha Plimpton.

-Small Town Murder Songs was shot in Conestogo Lake, Listowel, Baden, Ontario and Palmerston in Ontario, Canada.
+Small Town Murder Songs was shot in Baden, Conestogo Lake, Listowel, and Palmerston in Ontario, Canada.

 The film has been given a limited theatrical release in the United States beginning on May 26, 2011.

 Plot

 "A modern, gothic tale of crime and redemption about an aging police officer from a small Ontario Mennonite town who hides a violent past until a local murder upsets the calm of his newly reformed life."

 Stephen Holden, writing for The New York Times, explained the story: